 Packaging larger framed pieces is currently our obstacle.
 We encourage collection of larger framed pieces if possible, which cuts down on the amount of packaging we use – but we understand that not everyone lives just around the corner.
 It is standard practice in art industries to protect frames with polyethelene foam and stretch wrap, which are durable, reusable, and ultimately recyclable – but still an oil-based product.

 We would love to move away from these products as soon as reliable alternatives become available.

-Our smaller prints are posted in highly-recyclable cardboard boxes (although we would love it if you got a second use out of them too!), and we are actively moving away from our current plastic packaging for our flat mounted and unmounted prints.
-At the moment these are posted sandwiched safely between sheets of a non-toxic, 100% recyclable plastic called Correx, although we hope by Summer 2022 to post all of our paper prints in cardboard packaging.
+In 2022, we set the target to post out all of our prints in cardboard packaging, and we’re happy that that is now the case!
+All of our print sizes can now be posted in highly-recyclable cardboard boxes (although we would love it if you got a second use out of them too!), and we no longer purchase plastic-based packaging where an alternative is available – we’ve even invested in paper-based bubble wrap, although we re-use plastic bubble wrap from parcels delivered to us, and we’d encourage you to do the same.
 We also use paper-based tape in all of our packaging, which means it does not have to be removed or separated and can all just be chucked into the same bin!

-In delivery, we primarily use the local services of Royal Mail, which boasts the lowest reported carbon emissions per parcel of any major UK delivery company, and by early 2022 plans to use 100% renewable electricity.
+In delivery, we primarily use the local services of Parcelforce, which aims to be carbon neutral by 2040, and feature an exclusively zero-emissions fleet of vehicles by 2035.
 Our friendly local postman collects our parcels along his daily route, meaning no extra unnecessary journeys are made and we can provide daily postage for your prints!